Peeping into Pixel – A micrograph of CMOS sensor

 The very bottom right corner of the total pixel array

 Each row has a pair of control lines.
 The upper one in the pair is for JFET select/reset, while the bottom controls photodiode transfer gate.
 The pair is made of poly-silicon on the substrate.
 The 2 small black dots in between are likely vias or contacts.
 The column line (metal layer 1) connectes to the source of JFET transistor according to this paper, which relay the pixel signal.
 Notice the line is really thick to reduce electroresistance!
 The reset drain is the metal layer 2 above the row and also serves as a photo shield for the transistor below.
 It is not visible here.

 Another interesting observation is the lack of blurring function of this cover glass.
 Canon has integrated its second anti-aliasing layer of OLPF as sensor cover glass in full frame and new generation APS-C DSLRs.
 Apparently the OLPF stack is standalone in D2H.

-The opposite long edge of the sensor.
+Top left corner on the opposite long edge of the sensor.
 (Image in 10x) Even though some of the non-microlensed pixels are hiding beneath the metal frame, we can still see the column number from 3, 4, 5…

 The ceramic package viewed through a X-Ray scanner showing the bonding wires linking the lead and die.
 The metal frame is also visible.